SL-LGW/redi-python-intermediate/README.md

 - Requests, Modules
 - Error Handling

-To play this game, it is best to run the game.py file from a command line.
+To play this game, it is best to run the game.py file from a command line in WINDOWS, since it makes use of screen clearing from the operating system.

 At the beginning of the game, there is an option to play with only the Family Edition (kid-friendly version).
 You must have at least 4 players to play.
 At each player's turn, their hand is not revealed until the player presses the Enter key; this is the opportunity for others to step away from the screen to give the player their privacy when they choose which card to submit.

 Have fun!
 - SL